aaryadamera/AI-Resume-Parser/README.md

 # 🚀 AI Resume Parser

-An AI-powered Resume Parsing and Candidate Screening System that automatically extracts, organizes, and analyzes information from resumes using Claude AI.
+An AI-powered Resume Parsing and Candidate Screening System that automatically extracts, organizes, and analyzes candidate information from resumes, helping recruiters streamline hiring and screening processes.

 ## 📌 Overview